 Before we close the Mapping, Let us validate the mapping by going to Mapping Menu bar and selecting the Validate option.

-In this example we will create the Workflow manually.
-In order to create new Informatica Workflow, Please navigate to Workflows Menu and select the Create option.
+In this Informatica Full Outer Join example, we will create the Workflow manually.
+In order to create a new Workflow, Please navigate to Workflows Menu and select the Create option.
 This will open Create Workflow window as shown below.
 Please provide the unique name (wf_Full_Outer) and leave the default settings.

-For this example we are going to create Non-reusable Session.
+For this Informatica Full Outer Join example, we are going to create Non-reusable Session.
 Please navigate to Tasks Menu and select the Create option to open the Create Task window.
-Here you have to select the Session as Task type (default) and enter unique name (S_Full_Outer) for the session.
+Here you have to select the Session as Task type (default) and enter a unique name (S_Full_Outer) for the session.

 Once you click on the Create button, a new window called Mappings will be opened.
 Here you have to select the mapping you want to associate with this session.
 From the below screenshot you can observe that, we are selecting the mapping (m_Full_Outer) that we created earlier (in Step 3).